 "I last saw Major McGuire's plane at an altitude of less than 1,000 feet in an inverted position with the nose down about 30 degrees.
 Because of the altitude of my ship I then lost sight of him.
 Seconds later I saw the fire and explosion of his crashed plane.
 A more precise estimation of the situation is difficult, due to the violence of the action."

-No search was made for McGuire or
+Afterwards, no search was made for either McGuire or

 Recovery of Remains

 remains were severed during the crash and identified by Filipinos Agapito Flores and Carlos Dorin, who noted the ring he wore.
 They collected his remains into a wooden box, and took it to the Hacienda Progreso (plantation owner's house) and secretly buried it.

 and secretly buried them nearby to prevent the Japanese